An emergence-oriented approach to circular formation: Almost global convergence case study

-In this section we propose an alternative control law to achieve almost global convergence when $n=2$.
-Another appealing advantage of the control law is that the bearing spacing between the two unicycles depends solely on their initial heading difference.
+In this section we propose an alternative control law to achieve almost global convergence for $n=2$.
+Another appealing advantage is that the bearing spacing between the two unicycles at equilibrium depends solely on their initial heading difference. \\ Consider the following variant of~\eqref{eq-omega-1}: